Practical tips and tools for growing a business

 Changes in leadership positions

 A drastic change in leadership followed in 2021, when Citadele increased its business loan portfolio by 98%, which was an incredible leap against the background of other banks.
-It should be mentioned that the portfolios of the former leaders SEB banka and Swedbank decreased by 8.7% and 2.6% respectively in 2021, which further strengthened the position of Citadele banka as the owner of the second largest portfolio.
+It should be mentioned that the portfolios of the former leaders SEB banka and Swedbank decreased by 8.7% and 2.6% respectively in 2021, which further strengthened Citadele banka's position as the owner of the second largest portfolio.

 The prudence of leading banks encourages the activity of small banks and the growth of their portfolios.